reown-com/appkit/readme.md

 ### 5. Customise your modal

-As of now we support following config options to help you customise look and feel of your modal.
-We will be adding more options soon.
+As of now, we support the following config options to help you customise the look and feel of your modal.
+We will add more options soon.

 - theme - `'dark' | 'light'`
 - accentColor - `'blackWhite' | 'blue' | 'default' | 'green' | 'magenta' | 'orange' | 'purple' | 'teal'`